ONLINE INDIVIDUAL AND COUPLES THERAPY SERVICES

 rich@sonomacountycounseling.com

 My name is Marie Rich and I am a San Francisco native that fell in love with Sonoma County.
-I graduated from Sonoma State with my bachelor degree in Psychology and a minor in art.
-I then attended the University of San Francisco and graduated with a master’s degree in Marriage and Family Therapy (MFT) and now practice as an Associate.
-I work with clients who have experienced trauma, depression, anxiety, eating disorders, learning disabilities and clients on the spectrum.
-I will be extending my practice to include the Parent Child Interactive Therapy services and look forward to adding it to my repertoire of knowledge.
-I center my practice in play therapy specifically using Toolbox to support coping mechanisms for young children to develop independence in their self-regulation.
-I have experience in Applied Behavioral Analysis (ABA) therapy for clients on the spectrum and found that supporting families along with my client.
+I graduated from Sonoma State University with my bachelor degree in Psychology and a minor in Art.
+I then attended the University of San Francisco and graduated with a master’s degree in Marriage and Family Therapy (LMFT).
+I have an extensive knowledge of working with individuals, couples and families who have experienced trauma, marital conflicts, postpartum depression, anxiety/depression, anger management, grief, and suicidal ideation.
+I am also certified in Parent Child Interactive Therapy (PCIT) services.
+My therapeutic approaches include, but not limited to, Solution-Focused therapy and Interpersonal therapy, where I can offer a supportive space where you can feel heard and work toward practical, meaningful change.
 I believe creating a relationship built on trust is crucial for client-therapist interactions to flourish.
 I value authenticity and compassion in my practice as a method to validate my clients in their experiences.
 I work to advocate for all of my clients and set up goals that have been collaboratively agreed upon to ensure that my clients voice is heard and present.

 Nanor Vassilian